 Selenium Diodes and Copper-Oxide diodes in old instruments.

-Only, when used in measurement circuits, it becomes a different subject.
-To begin with, a metal diode in the range below 0.7V is superior to Silicon, and not just a little bit.
+A metal diode in the range below 0.7V is superior to Silicon, and not just a little bit.
 A silicon diode is "dead" below it's threshold limit, but a (single cell) Metal diode begins to work much below 0.7V already.
-A closer replacement for a low power metal diode is a Germanium High Current diode like 1N93, with a series resistor.
+A closer replacement for a low power metal diode is a Germanium High Current diode like 1N93, with a series resistor connected to it.
 However Germanium is too good, because at low current, they work even very nice below 0.3V, which a metal diode does not do very well.
-Consider replacing e a broken Selenium diode, with a good one.
+Consider simply replacing a broken Selenium diode, with another good Selenium diode.
 They're not impossible to find, and even still made (when I write this in 2021) for exact replacement purposes.

-Typically, anything having to do with diodes, is a field where amateurs feel competent to advise inexperienced people.
+It is very strange, but anything having to do with diodes, is a field where amateurs feel competent to advise inexperienced people.
 I stressed this point at some other places of this website, when using vacuum tube diodes.
 This becomes more difficult, as reading data sheets is regarded a waste of time in this group of users.
-They see of a diode to be a switch with 0.7V voltage drop.
-Not understanding the meaning of dynamic resistance, and a few other difficult things.
+They see of a diode as a switch with 0.7V voltage drop.
+Not aware of a thing called dynamic resistance, and a few other difficult things.

 But for replacing Selenium diodes, it's exactly this kind of "knowledge" you can quickly pick up.
 I do not have the real number for this of course, but I guess that 95% of the Selenium Diode talk is by people who never saw one in reality.
-And from the remaining 5%, I dare say that virtually nobody took the trouble of making a plot of the current as a function of forward and reverse voltage.
+And from the remaining 5%, I dare say that virtually nobody took the trouble of making a plot of the current vs. reverse voltage.
 But if not, what are these people talking about?
 Only about what they "think" and not about what they know.
-Strangely however, when advised by people who really know, they begin to argue about it, instead of listening.
+Strangely however, when advised by people who really know, they begin to argue about it.

-The crystal rectifier, was discovered in 1874 by the German Professor K.F.
+The crystal rectifier, is quite the opposite.
+Delicate and only capable of low voltage, low current.
+It was discovered in 1874 by the German Professor K.F.
 Braun, a wireless enthusiast and Nobel Prize winner.
 A semiconductor effect was already found with crystals of Zinc Oxide, Copper Sulfite, and a few others.
 In 1878 Werner von Siemens discovered the Selenium diode.
 However it resulted from the interest to make photo detectors.
 It would take another 50 years (!) before Selenium rectifiers as we know them, were coming on the market.

-First high power rectifiers were "wet" types.
-An acid solution with electrodes in it.
+Before all of that, already high power rectifiers were in use, so called "wet" types, made of a acid solution with electrodes in it.
 Next were electrolytic rectifiers, but anything "wet" was always a problem.

-The Selenium diode was invented also in 1928.
-Production is a precise recipe, of the small additions to the Selenium layer, combined with several process steps, some under high pressure and high temperature.
+The Selenium diode was invented already in 1928.
+Even though when easier to make as copper diodes, production was still a recipe, of the small additions to the Selenium layer, combined with several process steps, some under high pressure and high temperature.
 This created the desired crystal structure, for getting a low series resistance.
-As a final step, the reverse voltage is increased by a formatting process which takes place under heat as well, with electric pulses.
+As a final step, the reverse voltage is increased by a forming process which takes place under heat as well, with electric pulses.
 The resulting Selenium plated metal sheets, are relatively robust, and can be stacked easily, after which the diode is sealed with paint.
-Old data books write 60.000 hours life time, which was much better than an electron tube.
+Old data books write 60.000 hours life time, which was much better than any electron tube.
 Besides Selenium diodes could be stacked to any desired voltage, or be made as large as needed, to get any desired current rating. .

 Today's applications

 Selenium diodes are still made by a UK company, called gdrectifiers, and also by a USA company called Cougar Electronics Corp.
 The UK company says they build those are replacement parts for old equipment.
 The USA company goes one step further.
 They say, their Selenium diodes are self recovering even in case of extreme surge current, whereas silicon will damage permanently, at much lower surge current.
 Also Selenium cells can be used in reverse at their breakdown voltage, as long as maximum heat development is not exceeded.
 This is also something you can not do with silicon diodes.
 Unless it's a Zener, you can not develop maximum heat at breakdown.
-So Selenium diodes are hard to destroy.
+So Selenium diodes are robust, hard to destroy, self recovery parts.
 It sounds weird, but they advise Selenium diodes for high reliability applications.
 Another application is for high energy surge protectors.
 Like 10 Selenium diodes in series would for instance have a forward voltage of 250V.
 Any voltage above that gets brutally clamped, with extreme surge currents possible, because such devices are big size, and the diodes have a large surface.
-So heat doesn't develop in the PN junction of a Crystal, but all at the surface of a thick metal plate.
+So unlike with the PN junction of a semiconductor, the heat is generated at the surface of a thick metal plate.

 When is an diode ideal?